 Even in our days, that is at least 300.000 years after the first documented appearance of homo sapiens in the Mediterranean region, we see at least three major types of phrasal and clausal architecture.
 Generally, phrases are organized 'around' phrasal heads, which presupposes the existence of lexical categories.
 In field-linguistics literature, Salish languages have been show-cased as testimonies for languages without lexical categories.
-Later, this has been vehemently contested.12
+Later, this has been vehemently contested.

-Grammatical morphology is a successor of the previous means of differentiation the expressions for the participants of the eventualities denote by the verb.
-Languages with noun classifiers have conserved traits of this predecessor stages.
-Evolutionary streamlining has yielded formal markers of formal relations, namely case and agreement.
+Grammatical morphology is a successor of previous means of discriminating the expressions that represent participants of the eventualities denoted by the verb.
+Evolutionary streamlining has turned them into formal markers of formal relations, namely case and agreement.
 Note that such systems are indispensable steps on the road to structural systems.
-Generative UG theory predicts that a language like English out come into existence out of the blue.13 Evolution theory, on the other hand, presupposes a stepwise development, starting from the 2-3 word stages, that eventually reach a stage like English after the free-word-order and morphological marking stages.
+Generative UG theory predicts that a language like English could come into existence out of the blue.
+Evolution theory, on the other hand, presupposes a stepwise development, starting from the 2-3 word stages, that eventually reaches a stage like English after the free-word-order and morphological marking stages.

 Typical morphology-based systems provide morphological tags for linking the dependents to the head.
 The best known examples are the oldest documented Indo-European languages and their classical successor languages.
-In the absence of tight order relations, these languages are so-called free word order languages, as illustrated by the Latin14 example (1).
+In the absence of tight order relations, these languages are so-called free word order languages, as illustrated by the Latin example (1).
 If morphological linking is the only order relation for a given languages, the resultant word order freedom has motivated the term "non-configurational" language.

 A frequently observed step in the grammatical evolution is the step from 'morphology only' to 'morphology plus structure', followed by "structure only".
-'Structure' means that order relations are imposed by the grammar in terms of phrase structures based on the syntactic category of a lexical item.
+'Structure' means that order relations are imposed by the grammar in terms of phrase structures projected above a head element. whose category yields the category of the projection.
 The effect of phrase structuring imposed on a string of elements becomes evident in bracketing when used as a syntactic notation.
 Phrase structures map a one-dimensional string of items on a two-dimensional box-in-box structure, which greatly enhances parsing and production.

 The fundamental order relation in phrase-structuring is the linear order of the head relative to its dependents.
 Logically, there are two serializations which can be implemented in three alternative structural options, namely 'before, 'after' and 'before or after' (= flexible).
 If we disregard for the moment the internal structure of the respective phases, we see the following linearization patterns for a VP with a ditransitive verb.
 (2a) is the option we see in SOV languages.
 (2b) is the option of SVO and VSO languages.
-(2c) is the option that typically diachronically
+(2c) is the option that typically diachronically precedes (2a) or (2b).
+These are the respective subsets of (2c) that result from setting a directionality value of the head for licensing the position of its dependent: